Navigating the Waves of Culture Shock: A Guide to Thriving Abroad

 What is Culture Shock?

-The question that occurs now is “What is culture shock?”
+The question that occurs now is, “What is culture shock?”
 The term "culture shock" refers to a mental and emotional response.
-It happens to people in new ways, customs, and behaviors that are different from their own culture.
+It happens to people in new ways, customs, and behaviours different from their culture.
 This can happen in personal or business settings.
 It is a sequence of steps.
 The steps are the love, negotiation, transition, and completion stages.
 Each has its own emotions and experiences.

 The first phase may be tough for the individuals.
-But, with a bit more time and energy, they start to adapt.
+But, with a bit more time and energy, they adapt.
 They move to acclimatization and develop coping mechanisms for the complexities of the host culture.
-Lastly, once people have mastered their new surroundings, they enter the mastery phase.
+Lastly, they enter the mastery phase once people have mastered their new surroundings.
 They gradually feel at home in their social interactions and fully enjoy cultural nuances that were once a mystery.

 On top of this, cultural shock may also show up in business.
 In such places, the distinct nature of dialogue, hierarchy, leadership, work ethic, conflict resolution, business etiquette, decision-making, and the way of seeing time may cause problems for people and organizations.

-Answering the question “What is culture shock?”
-At last, a culture shock is a normal, fleeting thing.
+Answering the question, “What is culture shock?”
+Finally, culture shock is a normal, fleeting thing.
 It comes from the clash between the customs in our minds and the unusual practices of our host culture.
-People can use many methods to fit into and visit a culture after learning the key phases of culture shock.
-Doing so is a chance to get over the culture shock and thrive in a new home culture.
+After learning the key phases of culture shock, people can use many methods to fit into and visit a culture.
+Doing so is a chance to overcome the culture shock and thrive in a new home culture.
 This could be during study abroad, as an expatriate, or during an international business act.

 Stages of Culture Shock

-There are mainly four stages of culture shock that everyone should know.
+There are four main stages of culture shock that everyone should know about.
 Here is the explanation of these four stages:

 Stage 1: The Honeymoon Period

-At the beginning of culture shock, be it usually euphoria and then slowly and gradually discovery in the host country.
+The beginning of culture shock is usually euphoria and slow and gradual discovery in the host country.
 Everything seems wonderful.
 This is especially true of the food and architecture.
 Even grocery shopping, something so common, is becoming very interesting.
 Sarah is an American student studying in the United States.
 She can remember the first time she felt lost in the crowd of Tokyo's streets.
 At the same time, she adored the quietness of Kyoto's temples.

 Stage 2: The Negotiation Phase is Followed

-During the initial honeymoon period, the primary focus is on the similarities as the romance is on the top.
-On the contrary, the honeymoon period is finished and the reality is on the way and couples are facing the difference in the culture and society.
-The next stage is indicated by the feeling of inaptness, loneliness, and further isolation.
+During the initial honeymoon period, the primary focus was on the similarities, as romance is at the top.
+On the contrary, the honeymoon period is finished, and the reality is on the way, and couples face the difference in the culture and society.
+The feeling of inaptness, loneliness, and further isolation indicates the next stage.
 For instance, Juan is a Mexican citizen who emigrated to Germany.
 He found that he had a problem adjusting to German workplace rules.
 They were completely different from the relaxed approach he was used to back home.

 Stage 3: The Prolonged Period Of Instability

 Maybe, as time passes and effort rises, people will adapt to the norms of the destination culture and get used to the host culture's quirks.
-Language gets better, relations and friends get better with time, and habits and daily lives become more and more the same.
+Language improves, relations and friends improve with time, and habits and daily lives become more and more the same.
 Maria is a young French lady visiting China.
 Through her actions and unawareness, she learned to eat with Chinese chopsticks.
 She spoke Chinese and observed Chinese conducting.
 She did this through immersion and observation.

 Stage 4: The Mastery Phase